Dewahost

 the suit employs an electronic cooling network to protect

-the suit operator.
-Limits: About 15,000° Fahrenheit.
 Note: The suit can optimally function over a range

 of -185° F. to 15,000°F.